Author: Julia Yang

 Europe and North America, both of which are known for having food that has noticeably

-higher cholesterol than in Asia or Africa.
+higher fat content than in Asia or Africa.

 Alzheimer’s disease is devastating, but every bit of information we gain is information